digitalheir/dutch-case-law-to-couchdb/README.md

 # Rechtspraak to Metalex
 This repository describes a web service to get Dutch case law documents from data.rechtspraak.nl and convert them to a [Metalex](http://metalex.eu/)-compliant form.

+This is a derivative of the rechtspraak.nl web service.
+Original documentation is available in Dutch [here](http://www.rechtspraak.nl/Uitspraken-en-Registers/Uitspraken/Open-Data/Documents/Technische-documentatie-Open-Data-van-de-Rechtspraak.pdf).

 ## Document API
 Use this API to get Dutch case law documents.
 Both metadata and markup are converted to the Metalex standard.
 The root of this service is at [http://dutch-case-law.herokuapp.com/doc/<ecli>](http://dutch-case-law.herokuapp.com/doc/).